 Wikipedia: Drinking the Kool-Aid is a figure of speech commonly used in the US that refers to a person or group holding an unquestioned belief, argument, or philosophy without critical examination.
 The phrase oftentimes carries a negative connotation when applied to an individual or group.
 It can also be used ironically or humorously to refer to accepting an idea or changing a preference due to popularity, peer pressure, or persuasion.
 This is how it felt when I drank the Leica Kool-Aid.

-I promised myself (and my girlfriend) that I wasn’t going to spend a lot of money on my photography anymore.
+I promised myself (and my wife, Laarni) that I wasn’t going to spend a lot of money on my photography anymore.
 However, that promise did not hold.
 I’m not a professional photographer, once upon a time I used to be.
 The desire to be one was lost when I was shooting for a wedding photographer who never paid us well.
-In reality, I’m just a someone who’s obsessed with traveling around the world and capturing a memorable image.
+In reality, I’m just someone who’s obsessed with traveling around the world and capturing memorable images.

-As TechRadar mentions “A Leica user needs to be prepared for his or her photography to be scrutinised and judged by those who cannot imagine or justify paying such a huge amount for a camera.”
+As TechRadar mentions, “A Leica user needs to be prepared for his or her photography to be scrutinized and judged by those who cannot imagine or justify paying such a huge amount for a camera.”
 This has been the case since I owned the Q. I get messages from different readers asking me whether the purchase was justified and proof of the justification.

 What I purchased was not a rebranded Panasonic.
 I’m not interested in those.
 What I purchased is an extension of my would-be self, a future definition of who I will be.
 It is a Leica for now.
 And I’ll hand you a glass of Leica Kool-Aid if you’re not convinced.

-(Disclaimer: The above camera is a Leica M240, originally owned by my close friend John Villacienco, before I bugged him to sell it to me.)
+(Disclaimer: The above camera is a Leica M240, originally owned by my close friend John Villavicencio, before I bugged him to sell it to me.)